krmgns/cryptee/README.md

 // Decoded String: Lorem ipsum dolor.
 ```

-Use different pass keys for different purposes.
+Use different keys for different purposes.

 ```php
 // keep in safe these chicks!!!